Cryptocurrencies vs. crypto tokens

 Running nodes costs money, both in the form of hardware and electricity.
 So blockchain networks need a financial reward system to incentivize people to operate nodes.
 To compensate node operators for their costs, and the work of processing, validating, and adding new transactions, each blockchain will have a corresponding cryptocurrency.
 This cryptocurrency (e.g. SOL or BTC) is native to one—and only one—blockchain.

-Note: there’s a less common and somewhat confusing exception to the one cryptocurrency / one chain rule (namely, some “Layer 2” blockchains choose to use the cryptocurrency of their base network, rather than creating their own token), but this is an advanced topic better discussed elsewhere.
+Note: There’s a less common and somewhat confusing exception to the one cryptocurrency per blockchain rule (namely, some “Layer-2” blockchains choose to use the cryptocurrency of their base network, rather than creating their own token), but this is an advanced topic better discussed elsewhere.

 How do cryptocurrencies work?